Learn the basics of search.

 The skills and credentials filters are not mutually exclusive because a job posting almost certainly contains more than one skill.
 Adding more than one required skill or credential will narrow your search and return only job postings that contain all of those skills or credential.
 This is because multiple required skills and credentials use AND logic.

 Let’s look at an example search to see these rules in action:

 There is an additional feature that provides more flexibility to search: Alternative skills and Alternative credentials.
 These work by allowing you to separate skills with OR logic, meaning that your search will include job postings that contain either Skill A or Skill B. Learn more about Boolean.

-To add an alternative skill or credential, simply click the criteria pill, make sure the skill is set to “required,” and then add alternative skills or credentials using the search bar.
 The additional skill or credential will appear in the criteria pill as part of a Boolean string.
 You can add up to 10 alternative skills/credential.